dsansthedsans/Dumpgame/README.md

 <h3 align="center"><strong>An open-source UNDERTALE fangame created in Brazil by dsans and migel8022</strong></h3>
 <br>
 <h2>Behind the Scenes</h2>
-<p>On November 14, 2021, I opened GameMaker for the first time, made a new project called "dump game" (as in "dumpster video game") and started the three-year long development of Dumpgame.
+<p>On November 14, 2021, I opened GameMaker for the first time, made a new project with a name made up on the spot, and started the three-year long development of "dump game" <i>(as in "dumpster video game")</i>.
 I had never made a game before, had no programming knowledge whatsoever and hadn't planned literally anything.
-My one and only goal was to make an UNDERTALE fangame where my friends at Dumpster Friends, a Discord server, were characters the player would have to fight.
+<p>My one and only goal was to make an UNDERTALE fangame where my friends at <b>Dumpster Friends</b>, a Discord server, were characters the player could fight.</p>
 <br>
-<p>Three years and a month later, in December 2024, I gave up on Dumpgame.
-Not only had the code grown incomprehensible, but the reason I created Dumpgame in the first place was gone.
-My friend group had split up.</p
+<p>Three years and a month later, in December 13, 2024, I gave up on Dumpgame.
+Not only had the code grown incomprehensible, but the reason I created Dumpgame in the first place was gone.</p
+<p>Then, on June 14, 2026, almost two years after </p>

 leaving the project unfinished.
 An update with almost a year worth of new content since the latest release was lost.
-Almost two years later, in June 2026, we decided to finish the incomplete

 <br>
 <h2>Never Asked Questions</h2>
 <h3>Is Dumpgame still in development?</h3>
 <blockquote>No, not since December 2024.
 Go to "Behind the Scenes" for more details.</blockquote>
 <h3>Is Dumpgame incomplete?</h3>
-<blockquote>Yes, it was supposed to be four times longer.</blockquote>
+<blockquote>Yes, very.
+The full game would've been four times longer.</blockquote>
 <h3>Does Dumpgame have an ending?</h3>
-<blockquote>No, you just won't be able to progress at some point.</blockquote>
+<blockquote>No, not really.</blockquote>
 <h3>Is Dumpgame associated with UNDERTALE or Toby Fox?</h3>
 <blockquote>No.</blockquote>
 <h3>Is Dumpgame AI-generated?</h3>